OfficeDev/office-js-docs-pr/docs/reference/objectmodel/requirement-set-1.3/office.context.mailbox.item.md

 Displays a reply form that includes the sender and all recipients of the selected message or the organizer and all attendees of the selected appointment.

 > [!NOTE]
-> This method is not supported in Outlook on iOS or Android.
+> This method is not supported in Outlook for iOS or Outlook for Android.

-In Outlook on the web, the reply form is displayed as a pop-out form in the 3-column view and a pop-up form in the 2- or 1-column view.
+In Outlook Web App, the reply form is displayed as a pop-out form in the 3-column view and a pop-up form in the 2- or 1-column view.

 If any of the string parameters exceed their limits, `displayReplyAllForm` throws an exception.

-When attachments are specified in the `formData.attachments` parameter, Outlook on the web and desktop clients attempt to download all attachments and attach them to the reply form.
+When attachments are specified in the `formData.attachments` parameter, Outlook and Outlook Web App attempt to download all attachments and attach them to the reply form.
 If any attachments fail to be added, an error is shown in the form UI.
 If this isn't possible, then no error message is thrown.

 ##### Parameters